- Instructions for Form 1120-IC-DISC - Introductory Material

 An IC-DISC must figure its taxable income although it does not pay most taxes.
-An IC-DISC is exempt from the corporate income tax, alternative minimum tax, and accumulated earnings tax.
+An IC-DISC is exempt from the corporate income tax and accumulated earnings tax.

 An IC-DISC may not claim the general business credit or the credit for fuel produced from a nonconventional source.
 In addition, these credits may not be passed through to shareholders of the corporation.

 The NOL deduction is the amount of the NOL carryover and NOL carryback.
 The 2-year carryback rule does not apply to NOL’s arising in tax years ending after December 31, 2017.
 Exceptions apply to NOL’s of certain farming losses and NOL’s of insurance companies (other than life insurance companies).
 See section 172(b) for details.